 Learn to incorporate the science of compassion, the healing arts of lovingkindness meditation (also known as metta), and the liberating wisdom of the Buddhist tradition into your mindfulness teaching and practice.
-Develop the qualities needed to successfully offer compassion meditation; self-compassion, loving presence, and wise listening, in a 12 week training with accomplished Buddhist teacher-practitioners.
+Develop the qualities needed to successfully offer compassion meditation; self-compassion, loving presence, and wise listening.
+With our experienced teacher-practicioners; Kimberly Brown, metta and compassion teacher, and Renee Bochman, Cultivating Compassion Training instructor.
 Cultivate your own voice in practice sessions that ready you to integrate wisdom, compassion, kindness, caring, and balance into an approachable and skillful teaching style.

 Research indicates that the cultivation of compassion has many beneficial effects, including: improvements in personal relationships; decrease in inflammation; improvement in cardiac function; a boost in pro-social activities like helping others; enhanced ability to feel compassion for oneself and others; increased calmness and ability to handle stressful situations; better engagement and communication in relationships; and increased job satisfaction and decreased job overwhelm.